lhcb/bender-tutorials/getting-started/twouseless.md

 ```
 As one clearly sees, these lines do nothing useful, but they are perfectly enough
 to be classified as the frist Bender code.
 Moreover the python module with these two function
-can already be submitted to Grid, and Ganga will classify it as valid Bender code.
+can already be submitted to Ganga/Grid, and Ganga will classify it as valid Bender code.
+Therefore this code is already _"ready-for-Ganga/Grid"_!
 {% discussion "The details for the curious students:" %}
 Actually Ganga executes at the remote node the following wrapper code
 ```python